 See all Mauviel 150mm cookware on Amazon

-Mauviel is another French cookware giant that's been in business for almost 200 years (since 1830).
-It's similarly constructed to the Matfer Bourgeat and so gets essentially the same ratings.
+Mauviel is another French cookware giant that's been in business since 1830.
+It's similar to the Matfer Bourgeat and so gets essentially the same ratings.

 Features: